To Love a Soldier

 To love a soldier means that we grow stronger as the years go by because we have dealt with realities others have not.

-To love a soldier puts the words from our wedding, “in sick and in health” front and center as we try to understand and help those coming home from war.
+To love a soldier puts the words from our wedding, “in sickness and in health” front and center as we try to understand and help those coming home from war.

 To love a soldier means being a military spouse, supporting our spouse and being part of an incredible group of men and women who are doing the same.